AcademySoftwareFoundation/OpenColorIO/docs/quick_start/installation.rst

 First install Homebrew as per the instructions on the `Homebrew homepage <https://brew.sh/>`__ (or see the `Homebrew documentation
-<https://docs.brew.sh/>`__ for more detailed instructions)
+<https://docs.brew.sh/>`__ for more detailed instructions).

 Then simply run the following command to install::

     brew install opencolorio

-Homebrew does not install the Python binding or the command-line tools that depend on either OpenImageIO or OpenEXR such as ocioconvert, ociodisplay and ociolutimage.
+Homebrew does not install the Python binding or the command-line tools that depend on either OpenImageIO or OpenEXR such as ``ocioconvert``, ``ociodisplay``, and ``ociolutimage``.

 .. _building-from-source:

 Building from Source
 ====================

+The basic requirements to build OCIO from source on Linux, macOS, and Windows are a supported C++ compiler, CMake, and an internet connection.
+The OCIO Cmake scripts are able to download, build, and install all other required components.
+However, more advanced users are also able to have the build use their own version of dependencies.

 Dependencies
 ************

-The basic requirements for building OCIO are the following.
-Note that, by default, ``cmake`` will try to install all of the items labelled with * and so it is not necessary to install those items manually:
+OCIO depends on the following components.
+By default, the OCIO CMake scripts will download and build the items labelled with a \*, so it is not necessary to install those items manually:

+Required components:

 - C++ 11-17 compiler (gcc, clang, msvc)
 - CMake >= 3.13